CreatorQsF/creatorqsf.github.io/_posts/2016-12-30-values-mpow-lens.md

 ---

-So if you are interesting my article, please subscribe [my blog](https://de-liker.com/rss/rss.xml) or [Medium](https://medium.com/de-liker) and see you again!
+So if you are interested of my article, please subscribe [my blog](https://de-liker.com/rss/rss.xml) or [Medium](https://medium.com/de-liker) and see you again!